Flicka Da Wrist

 "Flicka da Wrist" is the only single by American rapper Chedda da Connect.
 It peaked at number 94 on the US Billboard Hot 100.

 Breakthrough

-In 2015, "Flicka Da Wrist" became a huge hit in the United States, going viral online and taking clubs and radio airwaves by storm nationwide.
-The single, which was released 3 March 2015, has been remixed by numerous rap artists such as Fetty Wap, 2 Chainz, Migos, Soulja Boy, T.I., Rick Ross, Kevin Gates and many more.
+The single, released on 3 March 2015, has been remixed by numerous rappers, including Fetty Wap, 2 Chainz, Migos, Soulja Boy, T.I., Rick Ross, and Kevin Gates.

-The song became a popular meme on Vine, with characters such as Spider-Man and Squidward (from 'SpongeBob SquarePants') "dancing" to the song in short clips.

-It has been supported on social media by numerous celebrities.
-In the NBA it was used by players such as James Harden and LeBron James as a celebratory move.
+The song became a popular meme on Vine, with characters such as Spider-Man and Squidward dancing to the song in short clips.
+The dance has been supported on social media by numerous celebrities.
+In the National Basketball Association, it was used by players such as James Harden and LeBron James as a celebratory move.

-The song entered the Billboard chart's weeks after gaining online popularity at number 94.

 Music video

 "Flicka Da Wrist" was uploaded on WorldstarHipHop's YouTube channel on March 4, 2015.
 The video consists of Chedda dancing around and flicking his wrist with his friends.